Wise Debit Card For Travel: Hands-On Review

 While you won’t be able to make bank transfers in other currencies, you can hold them in your Wise account and spend with your travel card.

-The Wise travel card is specifically designed for spending money outside of your home country, so as you would expect, it is pretty easy to use abroad.
+The Wise debit card is specifically designed for spending money outside of your home country, so as you would expect, it is pretty easy to use abroad.

-Ordering your Wise Travel Card can take some time (mine took more than 2 weeks to arrive), so I recommend getting on this as soon as possible to ensure you have the card for your next trip!
+Ordering your Wise debit card can take some time (mine took more than 2 weeks to arrive), so I recommend getting on this as soon as possible to ensure you have the card for your next trip.

 These are the 3 simple steps you will need to go through: